SysMedOs/LipidLynxX/README.md

 ### Fundings

-We acknowledge all projects that supports the development of LipidHunter:
+We acknowledge all projects that supports the development of LipidLynxX:

 - BMBF - Federal Ministry of Education and Research Germany: